 And I was willing and so I did, but no longer.
 Perhaps the Tap-Repeatedly audience differs with this opinion, perhaps not.
 Even so, I’m willing to wager that a substantial majority of hardcore PC gamers are 25 or older.
 We all lived through System Shock 2 and Civilization II while 8-bit systems were fuddling about with Sonic the Hedgehog and Golden Axe II.
 Even while PlayStation gave me the classic Resident Evil 2 and Silent Hill, I still preferred Fallout and Descent.

-Here’s the rub: the teens and preteens on today’s systems have little to no incentive to make the transition to PC gaming.
+Here’s the rub: the teens and preteens on today’s systems have little to no incentive to make the transition to PC gaming or even shifting to real money games, through online gambling/gaming platforms.
 Flagship titles are not only readily (or only) available on the consoles, but they are frequently available on mammoth high definition televisions.
 They can play on the couch while chattering Ritalin-fueled taunts into their wireless headsets as they castrate my ego in Modern Warfare 2.
 As they age, parents will certainly buy them the next generation console rather than spend three times the cash to buy a gaming rig.
 By the time the new generation can buy their own toys, they will choose the comfort of their living room and 52-inch 3d televisions over a mouse and 22-inch monitor.

 The PC’s only trump lay in its continued dominance in the real-time strategy and turn-based strategy genres, though the latter becomes more of a niche genre by the year.
 Starcraft 2 won’t see a console and I’m certain we’ll see countless PC-exclusive clones in the following months.
 Eventually, however, someone will evolve the console interface to accommodate traditional mouse-only territory, and the PC will finally meet its merciful end.
 If it seems impossible, recall that PCs claimed hegemony over shooters until 2001, when Microsoft released Halo upon frat houses everywhere.